eliminmax/tech-journal/docs/README.md

 {% include 'mkdocs.yml' %}
 ```

-MkDocs is installed into a `pipx`-managed venv, with the following extra packages injected, though not all are used:
+MkDocs is installed into a `pipx`-managed venv, with the following extra packages injected:

 * `mkdocs-material`
 * `markdown-callouts`